“One girl’s courage is a revolution; that’s how I feel and that’s what I’ll stand by.” – Davinia James–Stewart.

 “Education is a way of life.
 It’s freedom.
 Education emboldens us to shatter glass ceilings, to test limits, and to become the agents of change our world so sorely needs.” – Davinia James-Stewart.

-James was chosen to become an ambassador for Girl Rising, a global campaign which focuses on unprivileged girls within developing countries.
+James was chosen to become an ambassador for Girl Rising, a global campaign that focuses on unprivileged girls within developing countries.
 Girls in developing countries are considered inadequate, as boys are encouraged to go to school and get jobs, and girls should stay home and tend to the household and children.
 Girls should not be raped, denied an education, enslaved, neglected, forced into marriage or childbirth.
 As a Girl Rising ambassador, the onus is on Davinia to, therefore, advocate for the sixty-six million girls globally.

 “It struck a nerve because I could relate to these nine girls in different developing countries who should never have had to go through being sold, raped, slavery and all that stuff.
 It stuck with me, and I left there thinking, what I can do because I know what it is like to be surrounded by violence and poverty.